 Skip OCR

 Some times document parsing doesn’t work well on certain documents, which can lead to poor structured data extraction.
 We recommend skipping the OCR step if you care about only structured data extraction.
 This will make use of a Vision Language Model trained to extract JSON from Document Images.
+You should try this out in case you are seeing poor accuracy in structured data extraction.

 Describe the Fields